 Screening and selection of scholarship candidates will be by a Scholarship Selection Committee composed of International Society of Arboriculture-Southern Chapter members.
 The number of individual scholarships awarded, if any, is at the discretion of the International Society of Arboriculture-Southern Chapter Selection Committee.
 All decisions are final.
 The scholarship funds can be used for tuition, fees, and books in the full-time pursuit of a college degree.

-- No application will be considered until all materials have been received by the Scholarship Selection Committee on or before March 30each year for fall enrollment of that year.
+No application will be considered until all materials have been received by the Scholarship Selection Committee on or before May 1 each year for fall enrollment of that year.

 No application materials received after May 1 will be considered.